 1. Select a topic with revenue potential

-• The current and future popularity of a particular topic
+• Present and future popularity

 Topic popularity